Virgil: Eclogues

-The Eclogues (from the Greek for "selections") are a group of ten poems roughly modeled on the bucolic ("pastoral" or "rural") poetry of the Hellenistic poet Theocritus, which were written in dactylic hexameter.
+The Eclogues (from the Greek for "selections") are a group of ten poems roughly modelled on the bucolic ("pastoral" or "rural") poetry of the Hellenistic poet Theocritus, which were written in dactylic hexameter.
 While some readers have identified Virgil with various characters and their vicissitudes, whether gratitude by an old rustic to a new god (Ecl.
 1), frustrated love by a rustic singer for a distant boy (his master's pet, Ecl.
 2), or a master singer's claim to have composed several eclogues (Ecl.
 5), modern scholars largely reject such efforts to garner biographical details from fiction, preferring to interpret an author's characters and themes as illustrations of contemporary life and thought.

 The ten Eclogues present traditional pastoral themes with a fresh perspective.
 Eclogues 1 and 9 address the land confiscations and their effects on the Italian countryside.
 2 and 3 are pastoral and erotic, discussing homosexual love (Ecl.
 2) and attraction toward people of any gender (Ecl.
 3).
 Eclogue 4, addressed to Asinius Pollio, the so-called "Messianic Eclogue", uses the imagery of the golden age in connection with the birth of a child (the child's identity has been debated).
 5 and 8 describe the myth of Daphnis in a song contest, 6, the cosmic and mythological song of Silenus; 7, a heated poetic contest, and 10 the sufferings of the contemporary elegiac poet Cornelius Gallus.
 Virgil in his Eclogues is credited with establishing Arcadia as a poetic ideal that still resonates in literature and visual arts and with setting the stage for the development of Latin pastoral by Calpurnius Siculus, Nemesianus and later writers.